by Dr. Lawrence Wilson

 An indicator for other toxic metals.
 A low hair phosphorus may be an indicator for the presence of aluminum, mercury, and perhaps nickel or lead, as well.

 TMG may help raise a low hair phosphorus reading.
-TMG enhances methylation, and this may enhance protein biosynthesis, in some cases.
+TMG enhances methylation, and this can enhance protein biosynthesis, in some cases.

-Elevated hair phosphorus and mental development.
-A phosphorus level between 17 to about 25 mg% usually indicates a milder form of protein breakdown or catabolism that is associated with mental or spiritual development or pre-development.
+A phosphorus level between 17 to about 25 mg% usually indicates a mild form of protein breakdown or catabolism that is associated with reaching the second or third stage of development.
+This is wonderful and indicates progress on a development program.

-This is an exciting change because the end result is a greater brain capacity and thus much better mental functioning.
-This is a part of the process that is called on this website Mental or Spiritual Development.
+This is exciting because the end result is a greater brain capacity and thus much better mental functioning.
+This is an important step in the process of development.
+For more details, read Introduction To Development.
 Thus, a slightly elevated phosphorus is indeed a very positive indicator on a properly performed hair mineral analysis.

-Very high phosphorus readings (P > 25 mg%).
-At times, one will see a hair phosphorus level of 27, 30 or even 40 mg%.
-If you see this, first rule out the use of pubic hair.
-Also, rule out certain hair products that contain phosphorus, as these do exist.
-One that is toxic makes the hair shiny.
-Usually, these will explain the high reading.
-It is not necessarily a spiritual development pattern.
+At times, one will see a hair phosphorus level of 26 mg% or higher.
+In this case, first make sure the person did not submit a pubic hair sample.
+Also, rule out certain hair products that contain phosphorus.
+This will almost always explain the very high reading.
+It is not a development pattern.

 SUBSTANCES THAT MAY IMPEDE NORMALIZATION OF THE HAIR PHOSPHORUS READING